HangWeHong/3DCubeGame/README.md

 - Material will set up the colours of the objects.

 ![Material](Image/ReadMe4.png)
-You can access all the scenes through Assests/Material
+You can access all the materials through Assests/Material

 ## Animation
 - Animation that i have created for this game is to proceed through each Scenes/Stage as the player completes one stage.
 ![Material](Image/ReadMe5.png)
-You can access all the scenes through Assests/Animation
+You can access all the animations through Assests/Animation

 ### Last But Not Least, all these works are not perfect or complete,feel free to make your own cube games with better features!